Membership Update: Your Questions Answered

 Clubs and members should not allow non-members to shoot alongside Archery GB members.
 Members who knowingly are shooting alongside those who are not members or the clubs who are knowingly allowing members to shoot alongside non-members could be invalidating their insurances as this would be in breach of the Archery GB Rules.

-Further emails will be sent in August instructing clubs on how to affiliate ahead of renewals opening for members on 2 September.
+Further emails were sent in August instructing clubs on how to affiliate ahead of renewals opening for members on 2 September.

 Our Partners & Sponsors